BA Philosophy and Politics

 Your first year will introduce you to the general skills required for all philosophy.
 In your second and final years you will have the opportunity to explore your chosen subjects in more depth, with modules such as Contemporary Political Philosophy, Philosophy of Crime and Punishment and the History of Political Philosophy.
 You will also have the chance to examine non-Western philosophies, such as Indian philosophy.

 By studying politics you will acquire a strong grounding in fundamental elements of the subject such as political ideas and democratic processes.
 You can study a wide range of specialist core and optional modules, which cover topics such as British government and politics, European political integration, and political thinking.
-In the 2021 National Student Survey, 90% of our students were satisfied with teaching on the BA Philosophy and Politics course.
+In 2022, we achieved a 95% satisfaction score for BA Philosophy (National Student Survey 2022).

 You will be taught in small interactive seminar groups, encouraging discussion and debate with teaching staff and fellow students.
 Our small class sizes ensure you will receive dedicated, individual attention.